junkal/image-colouriser-DeOldify/README.md

 This repository implements the DeOldify pre-trained image colourisation model into a Flask API.
 The pre-trained image colourisation model is provided thanks to the great work by the [DeOldify Team](https://deoldify.ai/).
 The instruction to get the pre-trained model can be found in their [Github](https://github.com/jantic/DeOldify).
 There are 2 pre-trained models - Artistic and Stable.
 Information about these 2 models can be found in the readme file of the DeOldify Github.

 This repository wraps the **Stable** model into the Flask API.
 The repo is grouped into 2 folders - Server and App.
 The names should be quite self-explanatory.
 The _server.py_ file in the Server directory runs the Flask server, look for the Stable pretrained model with file name _ColorizeStable_gen.pth_ in the models directory.
 If the found is not found, then it will download a copy of the model weight from the DeOldify shared directory.
-The App folder implements the _process_ command which issues a POST request to the server.
-All return colourised images are saved in the _post_responses_ folder.
+The server function is implemented with reference from DeOldify's libraries found in the _deoldify_ sub-directory.

 Terminal 1 (server):
 > cd server
 > python server.py

+The App folder implements the _process_ command which issues a POST request to the server.
+All return colourised images are saved in the _post_responses_ folder.

 Terminal 2 (app):
 > cd app